hypatiafsa/.github/pull_request_template.md

 ## Additional Notes

 Provide any other relevant information related to this pull request.
-As an example, describe the tests you ran to verify your changes and provide instructions for reviewers to reproduce the outcome.
+As an example, describe the tests you ran to verify your changes and provide detailed instructions for reviewers to reproduce the results.
+Additionally, justify any items in the above checklist that have not been checked.